nyg/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/REPORT.md

 > 2. **Give the answer to the question about the existing problem with the current solution.**

+The problem with the current solution is that depending on which order we launch each container it won't work properly.
+If we start `s1` and `s2` before ha they won't join the cluster

 > 3. **Give an explanation on how `Serf` is working.
 Read the official website to get more details about the `GOSSIP` protocol used in `Serf`.
 Try to find other solutions that can be used to solve similar situations where we need some auto-discovery mechanism.**

 "Serf is a tool for cluster membership, failure detection, and orchestration that is decentralized, fault-tolerant and higly available" ([source](https://www.serf.io/intro/index.html)).
 Serf uses an upgraded version of SWIM (Scalable Weakly-consistent Infection-style Process Group Membership Protocol) which they upgraded themself to increase propagation speed and convergence rate.